skovy/css-codemod/README.md

 export const parser = parse;

 // Note: in this example the `postcss-calc` package is used to compute `calc` expressions.
 // This is used only as an example.
-Say you wanted to simplify all the complex `calc`
-// expressions?
-Or, maybe you want to remove a plugin from the build pipeline and run it once?
 //   API docs: https://postcss.org/api/#acceptedplugin
 //   Plugin docs: https://github.com/postcss/postcss/blob/main/docs/plugins.md
 export const plugins = [calc({})];